donFrenzel/Fortran-90-Projects/Perceptron-Project/READMEfortran90perceptron.md

 The components are:
 - A Fortran 90 Implementation of the classic Perceptron Learning Algorithm
 - A CSV File Reader to avoid manual input data; so far just a very basic one has been written, but I want to write a more general one in the future to mesh better with libdonmat so that it isn't off of simple txt (better visual matrix input that way).
+I have included the intended CSV as a format sample.

 Overall, this is more of a proof of concept than anything else, but I think its neat.